 This exciting SEA project is led by Sisterhood Agenda President, Angela D. Coleman and St. Johnian builder, Vincent Powell.
 Contributors to the project include Monjia Belizaire, William Willegerod, Dave Carlson, and Island Green Building Association.

 Sustainable design and nature-inspired architecture are hallmarks of the SEA.
-History and research shows us that communities cannot operate independent of their environment.
+History and research show us that communities cannot operate independently of their environment.
 The SEA incorporates permaculture design and premier local natural building materials while complimenting the surrounding natural environment to build a sustainable building for LEED certification or equivalent standards.

-Permaculture designers are encouraged to develop awareness of the patterns that exist in nature (and how they function) and how these patterns can be utilized to satisfy the objectives of the SEA.
-The SEA consists of 1,680 square feet of indoor/outdoor meeting spaces with a multi-media center, and library.
+Permaculture designers are encouraged to develop an awareness of the patterns that exist in nature (and how they function) and how these patterns can be utilized to satisfy the objectives of the SEA.
+The SEA consists of 1,680 square feet of indoor/outdoor meeting spaces with a resource center, kitchen, and bathroom plus long-term and short-term eco suite accommodations.
 The facility includes organic fruit, vegetable, and herb gardens with ocean views.

 “American Paradise: Virgin Islands National Park’s hills, valleys and beaches are breath-taking.
 However, within its 7,000 plus acres on the island of St. John is the complex history of civilizations – both free and enslaved – dating back more than a thousand years, all who utilized the land and the sea for survival.”
 Virgin Islands National Park Service

 How much does it cost?
-The SEA is a low-cost green building that can be model of sustainable living in other communities.* The proposed design for the SEA mimics the design of Bamboo Groove’s affordable and sustainable container house in the tropics.
+The SEA is a low-cost green building that can be a model of sustainable living in other communities.* The proposed design for the SEA mimics the design of Bamboo Groove’s affordable and sustainable container house in the tropics.
+Costs are generally $150,000 and up, depending on labor, permits, and the cost of materials.